 The University of Oklahoma-Tulsa Police Department provides law enforcement services for the Schusterman Center, Family Medicine Center and Tisdale Clinic.
 They promptly respond to and investigate all crimes and traffic collisions, as well as implement a variety of crime-prevention programs.
 Anyone who is the victim of or observes a crime should contact the OU-Tulsa Police Department by dialing 3333 from any on-campus telephone.
 On-duty police and security officers will immediately respond to protect victims, secure scenes and preserve evidence.
-OU-Tulsa law enforcement personnel will refer criminal complaints to the Tulsa Police Department, if both agencies agree doing so best serves the interest of the victim and justice.
+OU-Tulsa law enforcement personnel will refer criminal complaints to the Tulsa Police Department.
 All crimes, regardless of perceived severity, should be reported to allow the police to deploy all available resources.
 OU-Tulsa Police Officers are CLEET-trained, state-certified police officers with full arrest powers.
 Security officers are not commissioned police officers and do not have law enforcement authority.
 Their primary purpose is to secure university property, support law enforcement operations and to deter criminal activity through high visibility, deterrence and command presence.
 Both police and security officers are trained and authorized to carry firearms.
 All patrol officers wear a uniform while on duty.

 OU-Tulsa police and security officers are on duty 24 hours daily, year-round.
 Vehicular, bicycle and foot patrols are conducted on a regular basis.
 Tulsa facilities are normally open during conventional business hours.
 The library will remain open in the evening and on weekends along with buildings that have scheduled evening and weekend classes.
 The fitness center is available 24 hours per day for authorized personnel.
 Security hours begin when buildings are locked at the end of the normal business day and end when building alarms are deactivated and doors unlocked on weekday mornings.
-The OU-Tulsa Police Department maintains an excellent working relationship with local law enforcement agencies.